morimekta/providence/docs/index.md

 Note that providence **requires** java >= 8.

+## Getting Providence CLI

+See [here](http://www.morimekta.net/) for instructions on how to get morimekta.net produces binaries / CLI.

 ## Developer Setup

 In order to compile providence itself, you need the java 8 `java` and `javac`